— This post was double-checked and freshened up in September of 2018. Happy reading! —

-A mysterious package arrives at Penny’s house on Christmas Day.
+Nice girl meets creepy magic in this graphic novel.
+It all starts when a mysterious package arrives at Penny’s house on Christmas Day.
 She and her mother assume it’s a gift from her father.
 That day turns out to be the best Christmas ever, as quite a few things happen just the way Penny wishes they would.
 That night, she starts to hear whispers… coming from the box.
 Which knows her name.
 And her father doesn’t know anything about it.
 Penny and her best friend Elizabeth discover what the box can do, and must decide whether it’s a good or bad thing.
-I would recommend this to adults as well as children, it’s quite good.
-The subtlety with which the box begins to shape Penny’s life, and the transition from bland suburban life to fantastical danger, builds tension effectively.
-Girl plus magic equals yes.

 Phoebe and Her Unicorn by Dana Simpson.

 I am SO glad that my son is fine with pink and “girly” things, because I might have missed this book if he didn’t agree we should order it.
 And it’s so funny!
 When Phoebe accidentally hit the unicorn Marigold Heavenly Nostrils in the face with a rock, who knew it would be the beginning of a beautiful friendship?
 This online cartoon makes the transition to book form beautifully.
 This was one of my son’s favorite books in 2014.
 He even announced one day that he was VERY cross he hadn’t managed to read it again lately, which he had been PLANNING to, and all this OTHER stuff had gotten in the way!
 Both Phoebe and Marigold are so quirky, and the humor is so well-done, my husband and I were cracking up just as much as the kid was.